 My work has appeared or is forthcoming in the journals Political Research Quarterly, American Politics Research, Political Science Quarterly, and the Journal of Elections, Public Opinion, and Parties.
 I am at work on a book manuscript (with Nate Birkhead) on when and why Congress repeals legislation.
 Copies of my published papers are available on my research page.

 I have published over a dozen op-eds and editorials in outlets such as the Huffington Post, Charleston's Post & Courier, and South Carolina's The State.
-I also co-author an American Politics Blog: Rule 22.
-Notably, Rule22 reaches a wide audience through its partnership with the Christian Science Monitor (one of the nation's oldest national newspapers).
+I have appeared on NPR and have been quoted in outlets such as the New Yorker and USA Today (among others).
+I also co-author an American Politics Blog, Rule 22, that is affiliated with the Christian Science Monitor (one of the nation's oldest national newspapers).